cr2007/F20CN-CW1/report/main.typ

 These characters were entered into the program as prompted.

 Following this initial setup, I proceeded to evaluate potential key lengths by inputting values of 4, 5, and 6 into the program.
-The program then diligently computed and displayed the (average) Index of Coincidence (IoC) values for each of these key length guesses.
+The program then diligently computed and displayed the (average) @ioc:both values for each of these key length guesses.
 However, it was only for the key length of *5* that the program provided an affirmative indication of a possible match, thereby confirming it as the likely key length.

 \